621st Contingency Response Wing: History

-The 621st was established on 24 June 1994 as the 621st Air Mobility Operations Group before being activated on 22 July of that year at McGuire Air Force Base (part of Joint Base McGuire–Dix–Lakehurst since 2009).
+The 621st was established on 24 June 1994 as the 621st Air Mobility Operations Group and was activated on 22 July of the same year at McGuire Air Force Base (part of Joint Base McGuire–Dix–Lakehurst since 2009).
 It was expanded into the 621st Contingency Response Wing on 1 March 2005.
-The 621st included four groups, eight squadrons and ten geographically separated operating locations aligned with major US Army and Marine Corps combat units.
-The wing maintains a ready corps of light, lean and agile mobility support forces able to respond as directed by the 18th Air Force at Scott Air Force Base, Ill., in order to meet Combatant Command wartime and humanitarian requirements.
-Following the 2010 Haiti earthquake of 12 January, the 817th Contingency Response Group deployed to Toussaint L'Ouverture International Airport, Port-au-Prince, Haiti in support of Operation Unified Response.
+The 621st included four groups, eight squadrons, and ten geographically separated operating locations aligned with major US Army and Marine Corps combat units.
+The wing maintains mobility support forces able to respond as directed by the Eighteenth Air Force at Scott Air Force Base, Illinois, to meet combatant command wartime and humanitarian requirements.
+In the 2010 Haiti earthquake of 12 January, the 817th Contingency Response Group deployed to Toussaint L'Ouverture International Airport, Port-au-Prince, Haiti, in support of Operation Unified Response.
 Before the earthquake, Toussaint L'Ouverture handled an average of 20 flights a day.
-Immediately following the earthquake this number jumped dramatically.
-At its peak on 19 January, more than 160 aircraft landed and were safely unloaded by the CRW—an 800 percent increase in air traffic from pre-disaster levels.
+Following the earthquake, flight volume increased from an average of 20 to a peak of 160 aircraft per day on 19 January, representing an 800% increase in air traffic.

-In early 2010, Airmen from the 571st Contingency Response Group and 819th Global Support Squadron deployed to Camp Marmal, Mazar-i-Sharif, Afghanistan to provide aerial cargo handling support for the Operation Enduring Freedom logistics surge.
+In early 2010, airmen from the 571st Contingency Response Group and 819th Global Support Squadron deployed to Camp Marmal, Mazar-i-Sharif, Afghanistan, to provide aerial cargo handling support for the Operation Enduring Freedom logistics surge.
 The 816th Contingency Response Group was inactivated on 11 June 2010.
-In August 2010, 30 Airmen from the 818th Contingency Response Group deployed as a Contingency Response Element, or CRE, to Chaklala Airbase, Pakistan.
+In August 2010, 30 airmen from the 818th Contingency Response Group deployed as a Contingency Response Element to Chaklala Airbase, Pakistan.
 Once deployed, they provided additional aerial port capabilities to increase aircraft loading efficiency for the Pakistan Air Force's Central Flood Relief Cell.